wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

         By default, the `values.yaml` file uses the base Micro Integrator image (which does not include any integrations) to set up the deployment.

         ```yaml
+        containerRegistry: "docker.wso2.com"
+        wso2:
+            deployment:
+                image:
-        imageName: "wso2mi"
+                    repository: "wso2mi"
-        imageTag: "4.3.0"
+                    tag: "4.3.0"
         ```

-        When you have a custom Docker image with integrations, uncomment the `dockerRegistry` parameter and the details of your custom image.
+        When you have a custom Docker image with integrations, change the `containerRegistry` parameter and the details of your custom image.

         ```yaml
-        dockerRegistry: "<docker_registry>"
+        containerRegistry: "<docker_registry>"
-        imageName: "<custom_mi_image>"
+        wso2:
+            deployment:
+                image:
+                    repository: "<custom_mi_repository>"
-        imageTag: "<custom_image_tag>"
+                    tag: "<custom_image_tag>"
         ```

-    -   You can update [other configurations](https://github.com/wso2/kubernetes-mi/blob/v4.3.0.0/helm/micro-integrator/README.md) as required.
+    -   You can update [other configurations](https://github.com/wso2/helm-mi/blob/main/mi/EXAMPLES.md) as required.

 3. Save the `values.yaml` file.